ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Threads are a limited resource

 The execution time of a request depends on the nature of its task.
-The CPU-bound requests use CPU almost all of the time.
-The IO-bound requests are used by the CPU for a short time, and most of the time are spent waiting on IO-blocking operations.
+The CPU-bound requests use the CPU almost all of the time.
+Increasing the number of the threads will not help in such cases: you need to increase the number and speed of CPU cores.
+The I/O-bound requests use the CPU for a short time, and most of the time waiting on I/O-blocking operations.

 N<sub>threads</sub>= λ*W = (L<sub>CPU</sub>/W<sub>CPU</sub>)*W = L<sub>CPU</sub>*(W/W<sub>CPU</sub>)=N<sub>cores</sub>*(W/W<sub>CPU</sub>)

-If the server is processing a CPU-bound task, the only way to increase performance is to increase the number of CPU cores.
-But this is a fairly rare case.
-In most cases, when executing a request, the server makes external requests and waits for responses for quite a long time.
+It is quite rare that requests to a server are CPU-bound.
+In most cases, when executing a request, the server makes requests to a database or a REST server and waits for responses for quite a long time.
 Simplified, if the server uses CPU 1/N of request execution time, then one CPU core can simultaneously process N requests.

-For example, the CPU has 24 cores, and the latency of the request is W=100 ms. If a request spends W<sub>CPU</sub>=10 ms, then to fully use the CPU system it’s necessary to have 240 threads.
-If a request spends W<sub>CPU</sub>=0.1 ms, then to fully use the CPU system it’s necessary to have 24000 threads.
+For example, a CPU has 24 cores, and the total latency of the request is W=100 ms. If a request spends W<sub>CPU</sub>=10 ms, then to fully use the CPU system it is necessary to have 240 threads.
+If a request spends W<sub>CPU</sub>=0.1 ms, then to fully use the CPU system it is necessary to have 24000 threads.
 However, the mainstream OS cannot support that number of active threads, mainly because their stack is too large.
-A consumer-grade computer now rarely supports more than 10000 threads.
+A consumer-grade computer nowadays rarely supports more than 10000 threads.

 ### Asynchronous programming is complicated

-Thus, if servers use the thread-per-request model, they will not utilize all the CPU resources.
-To utilize all the CPU resources completely under given conditions, it is necessary to abandon the _thread-per-request_ model.
-Typically instead an _asynchronous pipeline_ model is used, where different asynchronous stages are executed on worker threads from a thread pool.
+Thus, if servers use the thread-per-request model, they will not utilize all the computing resources.
+To utilize all the computing resources completely, it is necessary to abandon the thread-per-request model.
+Typically an asynchronous pipeline model is used instead, where asynchronous tasks are executed on different worker threads from a thread pool.

 But this solution also has serious problems.
 The entire Java platform is built around using threads as units of concurrency.
-In the Java programming language, statements are called sequentially in one thread, as well as loops, branches, and method calls.
+In the Java programming language, statements (loops, branches, method calls, etc.) are called in one thread.
 Programmers are forced to use completely different control flows in asynchronous programming.
 Exception has a stack trace that indicates where in a thread the error occurred.
-In asynchronous programming, stack traces are almost useless, because they contain the context of a different thread than the one in which they originated.
+In asynchronous programming, stack traces are almost useless, because they contain the context of a different thread than the one in which the error originated.
 Java tools (debuggers and profilers) have limited use in asynchronous code because they are also based on a thread as the execution context.
 Programmers lose all those advantages when they abandon the thread-per-request model in favor of the asynchronous code.

 ### User-mode threads are the solution

 Programmers were therefore facing a dilemma: waste money on hardware due to its under-utilization or waste money on development due to a programming style that is inappropriate with the design of the Java platform.
 The solution that the Loom Project team has chosen is to implement user-mode threads similar to those used in Erlang and Go.
-This solution provides a great level of concurrent capacity because this is what Little's Law requires to achieve high throughput.
+This solution provides a exellent concurrent capacity because this is what Little's Law requires to achieve high throughput.

-These lightweight threads were named _virtual_ threads by analogy to _virtual_ memory.
-This name says that virtual threads are numerous and cheap thread-like entities that will utilize hardware well but will also be concordant with the Java platform.
-Virtual threads are implemented by the Java runtime (instead of the OS kernel) which manages their stack at a lower granularity than the OS can.
+These lightweight threads were named _virtual threads_ by analogy to _virtual memory_.
+This name says that virtual threads are numerous and cheap thread-like entities that will utilize hardware and will also be concordant with the Java platform.
+Virtual threads are implemented by the Java runtime (instead of the OS kernel) that manages their stack at a lower granularity than the OS can.
 So instead of a few thousand threads at the most, programmers can have millions of them in the same OS process.
-They allow programmers to write simple and performant concurrent code in the thread-per-request model, which is the only way that is harmonious with the design of the Java platform.
+They allow programmers to write simple and performant concurrent code in the thread-per-request model, which is the only approach that is harmonious with the design of the Java platform.

 ## Platform threads and virtual threads